-- 1. Go to the "What's Up Now" screen.
-(Main Menu → "1=Objects" menu → "6=More" → "4=What's Up Now") - 2.
-Press the Next>.
+1. Go to the "What's Up Now" screen.
+(Main Menu → "1=Objects" menu → "6=More" → "4=What's Up Now")

+2. Press the Next>.
 The Keypad will search its M, NGC, and IC databases and randomly suggest an object that is above the horizon at your location.
-Due to the complex calculations that are made to select an object, you may notice a slight pause with a message what's up after pressing the NEXT> button.
+Due to the complex calculations that are made to select an object, you may notice a slight pause with a message \\what's up\\ after pressing the NEXT> button.
 This is normal.
-The selection is random but based on what is above your current sky ho-
+The selection is random but based on what is above your current sky horizon and if there is any horizon limit set in the Keypad.
+See "Set Horizon Limits For Your Telescope" for more information about this feature.